fear-the-lord/Drowsiness-Detection/README.md

 Also, in order to keep a proof of the moment when the person was sleeping or yawning, we kept a seperate folder where those frames are stored as: <br>
 ![Screenshot (408)](https://user-images.githubusercontent.com/35571958/87904688-7e2f3580-ca7c-11ea-839b-c049bace332f.png)

+### Future Scope:
+We are looking to convert this into an android app which will be more portable and easily accessible.
+Also we faced some issues while hosting this in heroku.
+Any leads on these will be extremely helpful.